aklciot/Open-Data-Telemetry-Network/README.md

 ## Getting the Gateway Hardware
 The gateway software runs on three variants of TTGO LoRa Wifi ESP32 device that is compatible with Arduino ESP32.
-<br>NOTE:  Ensure you select the correct frequency, 915Mhz version for New Zealand use.
+<br>NOTE:  Ensure you select the correct frequency, (915Mhz version for New Zealand use) or region.
 Edit the gateway code to match the hardware gateway device you have.

 #### Type One; LILYGO TTGO 915MHz SX1276 ESP32 LoRa 0.96
 2Pcs LILYGO TTGO 915MHz SX1276 ESP32 LoRa 0.96 Inch Blue OLED Display bluetooth WIFI Module IOT Development Board